svecosystem/runed/sites/docs/content/utilities/finite-state-machine.md

 ## Usage

-Finite state machines are useful for tracking and manipulating something that could be in one of many different states.
+Finite state machines (often abbreviated as "FSMs") are useful for tracking and manipulating something that could be in one of many different states.
 It centralizes the definition of every possible _state_ and the _events_ that might trigger a transition from one state to another.
 Here is a state machine describing a simple toggle switch:

 ```ts
 import { FiniteStateMachine } from "runed";